Food Tasting Experience and Guided Walking Tour in Santa Barbara

 Open in Google Maps

-We will meet at Renaud's Patisserie & Bistro located in the Arlington Plaza.
+We will meet in front of Renaud's Patisserie & Bistro located in the Arlington Plaza.
 The cross street is Arlington Ave.
 I will be wearing a white Taste and See SB branded shirt.

 End Point